zetvzb/Predicting-March-Madness/README.md

 # Predicting-March-Madness QAD Random Forrest with advanced statistics.
-Prediction Model for March Madness 2019 https://www.kaggle.com/c/mens-machine-learning-competition-2019
+Prediction Model for March Madness 2019 https://www.kaggle.com/c/mens-machine-learning-competition-2019 As a result of the continued collaboration between Google Cloud and the NCAA, the sixth annual Kaggle-backed March Madness competition is underway!
+Another year, another chance to anticipate the upsets, call the probabilities, and put your bracketology skills to the leaderboard test.
+Kagglers will join the millions of fans who attempt to forecast the outcomes of March Madness during this year's NCAA Division I Men’s and Women’s Basketball Championships.
+But unlike most fans, you will pick your bracket using a combination of NCAA’s historical data and your computing power, while the ground truth unfolds on national television.

 ## 2019 March Madness Prediction Model
 ## *Step 1:  Data Load*